-With respect to Standards 9 & 10, the proposal includes a Waiver request to Building Height Plane (BHP) to allow the structure to take the BHP measurement from the original property line along the west side of the site, where a 5' right-of-way dedication is required.
-BHP is a Visual Compatibility Standard that determines an appropriate height for a structure, setting back the overall height of a building from the front property line.
-Provided the Waiver is approved, then the proposal can be considered to meet the Secretary of the Interior's Standards for Rehabilitation.
+Finally, the proposal includes a Waiver request to Building Height Plane (BHP) to allow the structure to encroach into the "no build zone".
+It is noted that the BHP measurement is permitted to be measured from the original property line along the west side of the site, where a 5' right-of-way dedication is required.
+BHP is a Visual Compatibility Standard that determines massing and an appropriate height for a structure, setting back the overall height of a building from the front property line.
+Provided the Waiver is approved, the proposal can be considered to meet the Secretary of the Interior's Standards for Rehabilitation.